herifauzan/backend-best-practices/README.md

 ## Suspicious Action Throttling and/or blocking

-This can be seen as a generalization of the Login Throttling, this time introducing similar mechanics for arbitrary actions that are deemed "suspicious" within the context of the application.
+Ini dapat dilihat sebagai generalisasi dari Login Throttling, this time introducing similar mechanics for arbitrary actions that are deemed "suspicious" within the context of the application.
 For example, an ERP system which allows normal users access to a substantial amount of information, but expects users to be concerned only with a small subset of that information, may limit attempts to access larger than expected datasets too quickly.
 E.g. prevent users from downloading list of all customers, if users are supposed to work on one or two customers at a time.
 Note that this is different from limiting access completely—users are still allowed to retrieve information about any customer, just not all of them at once.
 Depending on the system, throttling might not be enough—e.g. when one invokes an action on all resources with a single request.
 Then blocking might be required.
 Note the difference between making 1000 requests in 10 seconds to retrieve full customer information, one customer at a time, and making a single request to retrieve that information at once.

 What is suspicious here depends strongly on the expected use of the application.
 E.g. in one system, deleting 10000 records might be completely legitimate action, but not so in an another one.